oraichain/oraichain-static-files/mainnet-static-files/Validator-fast.md

 If they match, then your node is still running fine.
 If not, then you should remove the **.oraid/config/node_key.json, .oraid/config/priv_validator_key.json** files, replace them with your backup files and restart the node.

+# IMPORTANT NOTE

+**YOU MUST NOT RUN TWO VALIDATOR NODES WITH THE SAME NODE KEY AND VALIDATOR KEY AT THE SAME TIME.
+OTHERWISE, YOUR VALIDATOR WILL BE TOMBSTONED BECAUSE OF DOUBLE SIGNING, AND IT WILL NEVER BE ABLE TO JOIN THE VALIDATORSET EVER AGAIN.**

 ## Setup your sentry nodes (optional)

 This section is optional if you want to follow the sentry architecture.
 For more information about the sentry architecture, please click [here](https://docs.tendermint.com/master/nodes/validators.html).
 We also show a short demonstration in the section [Setup the sentry architecture](#setup-the-sentry-architecture) on how to setup the sentry architecture